47degrees/github4s/docs/src/main/tut/issue.md

 val accessToken = sys.env.get("GITHUB4S_ACCESS_TOKEN")
 ```

-They also make use of `cats.Id` but any type container implementing `MonadError[M, Throwable]` will
-do.

-Support for `cats.Id`, `cats.Eval` and `Future` (the only supported option for scala-js) are
-provided out of the box when importing `github4s.{js,jvm}.Implicits._`.

 ## Issues

 ### Create an issue

 You can create an issue using `createIssue`, it takes as arguments:

-- the repository coordinates (owner and name of the repository)
+- the repository coordinates (owner and name of the repository).
-- the content of the issue (title and body)
+- the content of the issue (title and body).
 - other optional parameters: milestone id, labels and assignees which are only taken into account
-if you have push access to the repository
+if you have push access to the repository.

 To create an issue: